MarcelHuesmann/Project1-CodeInstitute/README.md

 ### Deployment

 - This is a static website, without any Backend.
-Is has been uploaded to a fileserver and to Github Pages, if a live version would be deployed all what needs to be done is making the contact form functional.
+Is has been uploaded to a fileserver and to Github Pages, if a live version would be deployed all what needs to be done is making the contact form functional and replace the placeholder-content ( unsplash-images, placeholder-text ect. ) with the content that would make the Site itself usefull.

 ### Testing
 - The website has been tested for responsiveness and cross-browser compatibility, it makes use of media queries and has all major accessibility features.